lbryio/lbry.com/content/news/258-dev-feb20.md

 After the silent lbry.tv launch, we officially launched lbry.tv at the end of January, and have been heavily promoting it throughout February.
 We’ve had tons of new users sign up for the LBRY app experience on the web and we are thrilled with the growth and attention we are seeing!

 With this large and quick growth, we’ve also experienced technical and resource growing pains.
-Although we’ve added additional streaming servers in the US, they are sometimes still overloaded causing buffering issues.
+Although we’ve added additional streaming servers in the US, they are sometimes still overloaded, causing buffering issues.
 Our plan to to add additional servers here and around the world in the next couple of weeks - lbry.tv will be able to figure out which server is the best for a particular user.

 On the SDK side, we’ve also seen large loads due to many wallets being loaded and tons of wallet related activity.
 Some of the calls are not optimized yet, which may bog down the experience for some users.
 This led us to scale up with additional SDK servers, and we are currently moving to a cluster solution to support more traffic across multiple server instances.
 We are also re-working some of the inner designs of how the SDKs interact with wallet servers to provide the most optimized environment for users (there’s really no need to have these databases on separate servers like the typical LBRY app > wallet server connection we have today).

 We are excited to see how performance improves once we get the larger server and SDK improvements in place.
 Thank you for bearing with us during some of the downtimes and slowness during this large growth period.
 We promise a much smoother experience is on the horizon.

 ### Monitoring data and metrics
 During the last couple of months, we’ve beefed up our system monitoring and metrics tools to get a better understanding of the lbry.tv environment and the pieces that come into play.
-We’re integrating Prometheus into more of the various layers, and using a tool called Grafana to put together some fantastics metrics and monitoring tools so we can understand what’s happening at a glance.
+We’re integrating Prometheus into more of the various layers, and using a tool called Grafana to put together some fantastic metrics and monitoring tools so we can understand what’s happening at a glance.

 ![metrics](https://spee.ch/9/metrics-lbry.jpeg)

 ### Dedicated streaming servers

 As LBRY becomes increasingly more popular, we have to ensure the network remains stable and fast when it comes to content delivery.
 For this reason, we provisioned multiple servers with absurdly high capacity (almost 50TB of space) to better cache and quickly deliver content straight to our users.
-If you're interested in running your own content storage you should stay tuned as we will likely release instructions on how to better help the network in mass.
+If you're interested in running your own content storage you should stay tuned as we will likely release instructions on how to better help the network en masse.

-One key component that we detached and deployed as standalone service is the streaming server itself, which used to be part of lbry.tv.
+One key component that we detached and deployed as a standalone service is the streaming server itself, which used to be part of lbry.tv.
 It now has its [own repository](https://github.com/lbryio/lbrytv-player) and runs on several dedicated servers.
 The improvement was very noticeable: the website became snappier, loaded faster and most importantly, videos played more reliably!

 We intend to continue working on scaling lbry.tv better and reaching regions all around the world providing an experience at least comparable to the one North Americans are having now.

 ### Invite page
-With our invites improvements, there is not a dedicated landing page for content creator’s channels when they share their invite links.
+With our invites improvements, there is now a dedicated landing page for content creator’s channels when they share their invite links.
 Once a user hits an invite URL, they are automatically subscribed to the channel, the invite is credited, and new users can proceed to create a lbry.tv account.

 ![invite](https://spee.ch/6/invite-page.jpg)